-Whether you harbour ambitions of shaping government policy or wish to make a difference to the lives of people in your local area, there are numerous job opportunities in public services
+Whether you have an ambition to shape government policy or want to make a difference to your local area, there are numerous job opportunities in the public services and administration sector

 What areas can I work in?

-For examples of job roles in this sector, see graduate jobs in public services and administration.
+For examples of job roles in this sector, see graduate jobs in public services.

 Who are the main graduate employers?